betfair-datascientists/betfair-datascientists.github.io/src/modelling/topazTutorial.md

     Finally, the function returns the dataset with generated features added and a list of column names representing the generated rolling window features.
     The function enables the creation of a bulk set of features to be created using statistical aggregates, which will be entrusted to the algorithm to sort through which ones have significance

-    We create a copy of the TopazData dataframe rather than modifying it directly in case of issues with this function.
+    We create a copy of the topaz_data dataframe rather than modifying it directly in case of issues with this function.
 It means that this cell can simply be rerun instead of having to reload and reprocess the entire database
     '''
     # Create a copy of the dataframe and ensure meetingDate is in datetime format
-    dataset = TopazData.copy()
+    dataset = topaz_data.copy()
     dataset['meetingDate'] = pd.to_datetime(dataset['meetingDate'])

     # Keep track of generated feature names